Assistant Secretary of the Air Force (Manpower & Reserve Affairs)

-Assistant Secretary of the Air Force (Manpower & Reserve Affairs) is the title of a civilian office in the United States Department of the Air Force.
-Along with the four other assistant secretaries of the air force, the assistant secretary of the air force (manpower & reserve affairs) assists the secretary and the under secretary of the air force.
+Assistant Secretary of the Air Force (Manpower and Reserve Affairs) (SAF/MR) is the title of a civilian office in the United States Department of the Air Force.
+Along with the four other assistant secretaries of the Air Force, the assistant secretary of the Air Force (manpower and reserve affairs) assists the secretary and the under secretary of the Air Force.

-By law, the assistant secretary of the air force (manpower & reserve affairs) is appointed by the president of the United States from civilian life with the advice and consent of the United States Senate."
-One of the assistant secretaries serves as assistant secretary of the air force (manpower & reserve affairs) and has "as his principal duty the overall supervision of manpower and reserve component affairs of the Department of the Air Force."
+By law, the SAF/MR is "appointed by the president of the United States from civilian life with the advice and consent of the United States Senate".
+One of the assistant secretaries serves as assistant secretary of the air force (manpower and reserve affairs) and has "as his principal duty the overall supervision of manpower and reserve component affairs of the Department of the Air Force".